 California is home to pretty much everything (hiking, beaches, rattlesnakes, the best food in the nation, etc).
 One thing it doesn’t have?
 Alligators (and swamps, but Louisiana can keep those).

-Alligator Swamps of Honey Island
+Honey Island Swamps

 The draw?
 An up close and personal look at one of the most famous creatures that inhabit the south: Gators.

 This was done through the Pearl River Eco-Tour, just one of many swamp tour companies that offer historical insight on the wetlands of the Honey Island Swamp.

 The Honey Island Swamp is located about 35 miles northeast of New Orleans, in what is known as “the deep south.”

 Swamp tours are reservation only with ticket prices at:

 - Adult: $25 (without transportation/pickup) or $52 (with transportation/pickup)